chinamike65/hugo-tuolesi/content/book4/book4en.md

 Cultivation of forbearance can cure anger.

+##### （4）Harm

-(4) To harm is to harm sentient beings.
+To harm is to harm sentient beings.

+malice, hostility, cruelty, intention to harm

 64